xinxusean/DSCI100_project/README.md

 - also we might also need to describe (in words, i.e. not code) what we are doing

 - other tasks:
    - performing the data anlaysis (both knn and linear regression) (ADA) SEAN?
+DONE
-   - visualize the data analysis (ADA)
+   - visualize the data analysis (ADA) -
    - summarize what you found
    - discuss whether this is what you expected to find?
 (MATTIAS)
    - discuss what impact could such findings have?
 (SEAN) - there are currently tools that help architects design energy effecient buildings, our findings and the dataset we used could help them refine and evaluate their tools. http://designadvisor.mit.edu/design/papers/urban_glicksman_simbuild_2006.pdf